 Since your appointment time is a whole hour set aside specifically for you, we request that all patients extend a courteous 24-hour minimum cancellation notice to change or cancel any appointment, one business day.
 If less than 24 hours notice is given, the full session fee may apply in a discretionary fashion.
-For 2hr visits and in Manhattan we request forty-eight hours notice.
+For 2hr visits we request forty-eight hours notice.
 Please bear in mind that if you don’t show up, or cancel without ample time, there is someone else suffering in pain who could have taken that appointment if they had enough notice to arrange their schedule!
 “Together we are more”

 Your appointment time is reserved for just you – this is part of what makes us special!
 You do not sign in and you do not wait for it to be your turn.
 If you are late you will have less time to be treated by the therapist because there is another person with a reserved appointment after you.
 If you do think you will be a little late, please call us and let us know, and we can try to rearrange things, but no promises!
 Your time is yours!

 Conveniently off Interstate 684 on route 22 in Brewster, NY.
 The Midtown office is located one and a half blocks from Grand Central Station.
 We have a detailed map on our website www.wholisticphysicaltherapy.com Please do not hesitate to call if you are unsure.

 Yes we work with all physicians and are widely connected with functional medicine doctors both locally and across the country, as well as MFR therapists around the world.
 For many years Scott trained therapists and doctors, travelling widely and meeting many.
 We also frequently attend conferences and seminars, meeting other doctors.
 So ask for a referral, we can probably help.